jimm/keymaster_objc/components.md

 # Named Messages

+_NOT YET IMPLEMENTED_.

 A named message is an array of MIDI bytes with a name.
-Named messages can be sent using message keys, via triggers, or even from filters.
+Named messages can be sent using message keys or via triggers.

 Named messages are sent to all output instruments.
 The MIDI bytes are sent from KeyMaster with channels unchanged.
 If a named message contains